-- Must allow service animals to accompany their owners at all times and everywhere on campus where the general public or students are allowed, except for places where there is a health, environmental, or safety hazard. - Contact the Office of Disability Services if any questions or concerns arise relating to the service animal. - Only two questions can be asked about service animals: - o Is the Service Animal required because of a disability? - What work or task is the dog trained to perform? - Do not ask questions about the disability. - Do not pet or feed a service animal. - Do not attempt to separate the animal from the owner. - Do not startle or tease a service animal. - Refrain from charging a fee for the service animal to reside in the residence hall but may assess usual fees for any damages incurred. - Report any service animals who misbehave or any owners (or other individuals) who mistreat their service animal to the Office of Disability Services
+- Must allow service animals to accompany their owners at all times and everywhere on campus where the general public or students are allowed, except for places where there is a health, environmental, or safety hazard. - Contact the Office of Student Success if any questions or concerns arise relating to the service animal. - Only two questions can be asked about service animals: - b) Is the Service Animal required because of a disability? - c) What work or task is the dog trained to perform? - Do not ask questions about the disability. - Do not pet or feed a service animal. - Do not attempt to separate the animal from the owner. - Do not startle or tease a service animal. - Refrain from charging a fee for the emotional support animal to reside in the residence hall.
+Reserve the right to assess fees for any damages incurred. - Report any service animals who misbehave or any owners (or other individuals) who mistreat their service animal to the Office of Student Success

-Office of Disability Services
+Office of Student Success

-- Is responsible for developing the necessary procedures for Brescia University and facilitating the use of service animals by students on campus. - Assists owners and the Brescia community when questions or concerns arise relating to service animals on campus and seeks legal advice when necessary.
+- Is responsible for developing the necessary procedures for Brescia and facilitating the use of service animals by students on campus. - Assists owners and the Brescia community when questions or concerns arise relating to service animals on campus and seeks legal advice when necessary.

-Important Considerations Regarding Emotional Support Animals:
+Important Considerations Regarding Service Animals: